owldance/hootNAS/documentation/getstarted.md

     Now you can log on to the `hootnas` machine without ever entering a single password.

-## Start the webserver
+### Start developing with Vue 3 in Vite

-3. Start the webserver in your local VSCode by pressing `F5`, or by selecting `Debug -> Start Debugging` from the menu.
+6. Start the webserver in your local VSCode by pressing `F5`, or by selecting `Debug -> Start Debugging` from the menu.
 This will start the webserver on your local machine, which will make system calls via SSH to the running hootNAS machine.
 The webserver will output debug information in the DEBUG CONSOLE tab in VSCode.

-## Developing with Vue 3 in Vite

-4. Start the web application by changing directory to `$HOOT_REPO/webapp` and run the command
+7. Start the web application by changing directory to `$HOOT_REPO/webapp` and run the command

     ```bash